raulk/FIPs/FIPS/fip-draft_foundational_fvm.md

 - 4GiB addressable memory not deemed limiting for blockchain use cases
 - No loss of function: 64-bit integer types and operations are supported

 The FVM requires [multi-value support].
-It explicitly forbids [SIMD instructions], floating number values and operations, and [threads] to prevent [Nondeterministic] behavior.
+It currently forbids [SIMD instructions], floating number values and operations, and [threads] to prevent [Nondeterministic] behavior.
+However, these requirements may vary in the future.

 ### Responsibilities

-The FVM is responsible for these tasks:
+The FVM applies messages to the state tree.
+It is not responsible for advancing the chain itself.
+Concretely, it is responsible for:

 - Loading the code of invoked actors, turning them into WASM modules, and optimizing the process through compilation and caching.